jxx2/MetaFEM.jl/README.md

 ## Current Status
 The package is usable as a single GPU-accelerated generic FEM solver.

-The first version of the document is considered completed, although it will be further extended in the following weeks.

 More features are in developement, e.g., more examples, distributed computing, cutcell mesh, etc..